ragibasif/watchdog/README.md

 </p>

 Watchdog is a minimal C library for tracking memory allocations, memory reallocations, and memory frees to detect memory leaks.
+The library is written in `C23`.

 Disclaimer: **For educational and recreational purposes only.**